shundhammer/qdirstat/README.md

 a desktop agnostic version of KDirStat - one that can be used without the hassle of an ever-changing desktop environment like KDE.
 KDE has become a moving target for developers.
-Much effort has gone into creating eminently essential things like a yellow note desktop widget (a.k.a. _Plasmoid_) that can be rotated by 7.834°, but basic usability has gone downhill during that process.
+Much effort has gone into creating eminently essential things like a yellow sticky note desktop widget (a.k.a. _Plasmoid_) that can be rotated by 7.834°, but basic usability has gone downhill during that process.

 With the latest Plasma 5 (as of late 2015), there are some KDE apps that use KDE 5.x, and some that still use KDE 4.x, with the overall effect that settings